On the MMP for rank one foliations on threefolds: The formal neighborhood of a flipping curve

 \subsection{Foliation complements}

 We work in the following set up.
 Let $X$ be a normal threefold and let $\mathcal F$ be a foliation of rank one on $X$ with simple singularities (cf. Definition \ref{d_simple}).
 In particular, by Lemma \ref{l_simple_sing_are_quot}, $X$ admits at worst cyclic quotient singularities.
-Assume that $X$ admits a flipping contraction $f\colon X\to Z$ of a $K_{\cal F}$-negative curve $C$, where $Z$ is an algebraic space.
-After possibly shrinking $Z$, we may assume that $C$ is connected.
-Note that, Lemma \ref{lem_nef_on_sing} implies that $C$ is not contained in $\sing \cal F$ and Theorem \ref{t_cone2} implies that $C$ is $\mathcal F$-invariant.
-Thus, by Lemma \ref{lem_generically_gorenstein}, we have that $\cal F$ is Gorenstein at the general point of $C$.
+Assume that $X$ admits a flipping contraction $f\colon X\to Z$ of a $K_{\cal F}$-negative connected curve $C$, where $Z$ is an algebraic space.
+Theorem \ref{t_cone2} and Remark \ref{r_cone} imply that any component of $C$ is $\mathcal F$-invariant and is not contained in $\sing \cal F$.
+Since $\cal F$ admits simple singularities, it follows that $X$ is smooth at any generic point of $C$.

 We first consider the case that $C$ is a smooth irreducible curve, whilst the case of a singular flipping curve will be considered in Section \ref{s_singularflippinglocus}.
-The goal of this subsection is prove the following:
+The goal of this subsection is to prove the following:

 \begin{proposition} Set up as above.